SpaceX Prepares For Upcoming Crew Dragon Missions With Major Upgrades

-If everything goes as planned, SpaceX could soon become the first private space company to fly astronauts past Earth’s atmosphere.
+If everything goes as planned, SpaceX could soon become the first private space company to fly astronauts beyond Earth’s atmosphere.
 As the Inquisitr previously reported, the manned test flight of SpaceX’s Crew Dragon capsule — also known as the DM-2 mission — could take place as early as next April.

-But before the new-generation transport pod can give astronauts a ride to the International Space Station (ISS), Crew Dragon needs to pass the DM-1 test flight, an unmanned mission aimed to demonstrate that the space vehicle is ready for its first passengers.
+But before the next-generation transport pod can give astronauts a ride to the International Space Station (ISS), Crew Dragon needs to pass the DM-1 test flight — an unmanned mission aiming to demonstrate that the space vehicle is ready for its first living passengers.

-Slated for this November, the mission envisions landing the spacecraft on a giant inflatable cushion so that the Crew Dragon can easily be refurbished for the in-flight abort test scheduled for early 2019, Teslarati reports.
+Slated to take place this November, the mission envisions landing the spacecraft on a giant inflatable cushion so that the Crew Dragon can easily be refurbished for the in-flight abort test scheduled for early 2019, Teslarati reports.

-Meanwhile, all the future recovery missions conducted once Crew Dragon starts regularly ferrying astronauts to the ISS, and even deeper into space, will be performed by GO Searcher, notes Inverse.
-Each time the capsule re-enters the atmosphere, SpaceX will be sending this one recovery vessel to fish the human-carrying space pod out of the ocean, along with its passengers.
+Meanwhile, all of the future recovery missions conducted once Crew Dragon starts regularly ferrying astronauts to the ISS, and even deeper into space, will be performed by GO Searcher, notes Inverse.
+Each time the capsule re-enters the atmosphere, SpaceX will be sending this single recovery vessel to fish the human-carrying space pod out of the ocean — along with its passengers.

-In order to prepare for this glorious task, GO Searcher has been busy performing sea trials and mockup Dragon recovery tests to make sure everything is up to par.
+In order to prepare for this crucial task, GO Searcher has been busy performing sea trials and mock Dragon recovery tests to make sure everything is up to par.
 But that’s not all it’s been doing.

 According to Teslarati, the veteran rocket recovery vessel underwent a serious make-over during the past year.
 Aside from the intensive training, GO Searcher has received major upgrades to ensure the Crew Dragon recovery process goes on smoothly.